 • The Town receives a 6% room tax from each hotel room rented.
 The amount of funds collected each year is directly related to the number of rooms rented.
-These funds should be captured and reflected in the Town's local receipts revenues and continue to be used for public infrastructure.
+These funds should be captured and reflected in the Town's local receipts revenues and continue to be used for public infrastructure by being not used for the annual operating budget.